Andhra Style Bangaladumpa Vepudu recipe | Boiled Potato fry

 About this recipe

 Bangaladumpa Vepudu is the origin of Andhra.
-It is also called Allugada Vepudu.
-Translation in English would be Boiled Potato fry.
+It is also called Allugada Vepudu or Bangala dumpa iguru.
+Translation in English would be Boiled Potato fry, South Indian style.

 Who does not like potatoes?
+It is an evergreen root vegetable for everyone, can have it every day and still never get bored of it.
 Apart from diet freaks, hardly there would be anyone who does not like it.

 It has been my favorite since childhood.
 Mom used to make two variations frequently.
 One was potato fry and another was with boiled potatoes.
 Both the varieties are perfect side dishes.